sagemath/trac_to_gh/Issue 2975.md

 # Issue 2975: opening ports to conservative -- breaks on some os x systems

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2975

 Original creator: was